learn-co-students/nyc-web-students-021819/27-the-dom-and-events/README.md

 # Intro to the DOM 📜
 # Intro to Events at bottom

+# pull up a random (work friendly) wikipedia page
+# change the content of the title
+# change the color of the title

+# grab all h2 tags using document.getElementsByTagName
+# change the content of all h2 tags to the same thing
+# turn the HTML collection into an Array, and then use forEach
+# to change all of the text
+# change the font of all h2s to comic sans
+"Comic Sans MS, cursive, sans-serif"

 ### The Document Object Model Overview
 - What is the DOM?
   - The DOM (Document Object Model) is a representation of an HTML document as a **tree** that can be manipulated with JavaScript